ndronos/c-nomorph/Adamson-2011/README.md

 ```
 C was the language of second-year Computer Science at Stanford...
 The funny thing is that at the time, C was considered a "high-level".
+At the time, abstracting away from the CPU was sufficient to count as "high-level";

 (Adamson, 2011)
 ```